digitalfabrik/integreat-cms/sphinx/continuous-integration.rst

 ----------------

 This job makes use of the `ShellCheck CircleCI Orb <https://circleci.com/developer/orbs/orb/circleci/shellcheck>`_ and executes the pre-defined job ``shellcheck/check``.
-It is configured to check the directory :github-source:`dev-tools` and to allow external sources because all dev tools source one common function script.
+It is configured to check the directory :github-source:`tools` and to allow external sources because all dev tools source one common function script.
 Also see :ref:`shellcheck`.